Home for Global Students

 Healthcare

-Living expenses in Philadelphia also contains healthcare.
-In Philadelphia, healthcare expenses are 6.5% below the national average:
+Living expenses in Philadelphia also include healthcare.
+In Philadelphia, healthcare expenses are close to the national average:

 Hospital fees in Philadelphia can be substantial.
 With some of the nation’s top medical institutions located here, the cost of high-quality care is often reflected in higher charges.
 However, these institutions also provide cutting-edge treatments and specialised care that may not be available elsewhere.